Firpo7/Automate-a-RE-challenge-for-Beginners/README.md

 Just to recap, the program asks for a password that is 34 char long.
 The address where the program performs the comparison char by char is ```0x0804872e```.

-I want to code a script that breaks at ```0x0804872e```, picks the value of edx (and possibly xor it with 51) and set eax = edx, so that it can succesfullty pass the compare and let the program continue the cycle.
+I want to code a script that breaks at ```0x0804872e```, picks the value of edx (and possibly xor it with 51) and set eax = edx, so that it can succesfully pass the compare and let the program continue the cycle.

 ### GDB
 To run a GDB script we need to write all the commands in a file and load it by running gdb with ```-x filename``` option.